Snowflake-Labs/sfquickstarts/site/sfguides/src/text_embedding_as_snowpark_python_udf/text_embedding_as_snowpark_python_udf.md

 - Familiarity with running Jupyter notebooks
   - Before proceeding, make sure you've got Python 3.8+ and Jupyter Lab installed in a Python environment that you feel comfortable installing more Python packages into.
 - A conceptual grasp of text embedding
-  - There is no need to follow ever word of technical descriptions like the [Sentence embedding Wikipedia article](https://en.wikipedia.org/wiki/Sentence_embedding), but you will get the most out of this guide if you are able to follow along plain-language material like [OpenAI documentation on Embeddings](https://platform.openai.com/docs/guides/embeddings)
+  - There is no need to follow ever word of technical descriptions like the [*Sentence embedding* Wikipedia article](https://en.wikipedia.org/wiki/Sentence_embedding), but you will get the most out of this guide if you are able to follow along plain-language material like [OpenAI documentation on Embeddings](https://platform.openai.com/docs/guides/embeddings)

 ### What You’ll Learn

-You will learn how to install a premade text embedding Python UDF into your Snowflake environment, and (optionally) how to create your own version of a text embedding UDF.
+You will learn how to install a premade text embedding Python UDF into your Snowflake environment, and (optionally) get some tips on creating your own text embedding UDFs.

 ### What You’ll Need